irsk0808/ublue/README.md

 - Then, you can rebase to the signed image:
 ```
 rpm-ostree rebase ostree-image-signed:docker://ghcr.io/clc1101/personalblue-desktop:latest
-# For the laptop build
+# for the laptop build
 rpm-ostree rebase ostree-image-signed:docker://ghcr.io/clc1101/personalblue-laptop:latest
 ```
 - Reboot again: